-Hi guys, I’m excitingly working with Simply Beef and Lamb on their Live Peasant challenge and if you missed my first post in this meaty mini series then please head over to see the hearty, healthy and filling Lamb, Vegetable and Lentil Soup with Cabbage.
+Hi guys, I’m working with Simply Beef and Lamb on their Live Peasant challenge and if you missed my first post in this mini series then please head over to see the recipe for Lamb, Vegetable and Lentil Soup with Cabbage.

 I always opt for the finest quality meat, which doesn’t mean the most expensive, pick up Red Tractor quality assured cuts or visit your local butcher.